Skip to content Skip to footer

 The space industry is currently experiencing rapid growth, with an even greater boom on the horizon.

 Imagine that when the moment comes, you are a recognized expert in the space sector.
+Make that dream a goal by studying space at the AGH University of Krakow!

-Students can choose one of three specialisations.
+Students of the Master’s programme can choose one of two specialisations:

 Upstream – designing and building space technologies